 I am a sociocultural anthropologist who specializes in medical anthropology and has considerable field experience in Global Health, health disparities, and ethnomedicine broadly defined.
-I have conducted research on a wide range of topics from child survival and reproductive health to emerging infectious diseases, and from mental health to pharmaceutical practice and tobacco control.
+I have conducted research on a wide range of topics from child survival and reproductive health to emerging zoonotic and vector born diseases, and from mental health and chronic illness to pharmaceutical practice, tobacco control, and health systems and policy research.
 As an engaged anthropologist I have spent much of my life demonstrating how anthropology can contribute to real world problem solving through a multi-stage process of formative research.
 As a social theorist I study illness and healing as entry points for understanding identity projects, gender roles, the politics of responsibility, citizenship, biopolitics, biocommunicability, trust, and so much more.
 I have conducted research in South India as well as Sri Lanka and The Philippines, and have served in a support role for projects in Indonesia, Thailand, West Africa, and Latin America.
 Aside from anthropology, I have postdoctoral training in Public Health and Psychiatry.
 To be a scholar activist requires a fair amount of reflexivity and involves many personal and professional challenges.
 On a lighter note, things that bring me joy are my family and friends, clear thought and glassy waves, the adventures of travel, poetry in motion, musical expression, and the aesthetics of everyday life.

 Watch Dr. Nichter's video Pathways to Health on the Anthropology Videos page.